 <!– Global site tag (gtag.js) – Google Analytics –>

 ABOUT THE AUTHOR

 When I was a year old, my family moved to South Africa where my parents started a youth program for those living in the Soweto, Johannesburg’s impoverished township for the poorest community members.
 I saw extreme poverty up close from an early age.

 After completing a music degree at Wheaton College back in America, I returned to South Africa where I freelanced as a musician.
 I was living my dream to play trumpet with the National Symphony Orchestra and tour the country with the Supremes.

-Mark Lutz grew up in South Africa, the son of missionary parents.
-Living for twenty years under apartheid shaped him to become an advocate for justice.
-Visits to fifty countries have sharpened his vision for a world free from extreme poverty.
+As much as I enjoyed that life in my 20s, I knew my destiny was not as a musician but an activist.
+Living for 20 years under apartheid had shaped me to become an advocate for justice.
+Visits to some 50 countries sharpened my vision for a world free from extreme poverty.